TheFixerDevelopment/SkyblockPE/README.md

 * PocketMine-MP - Tested and working.
 (Use this branch [Here](https://github.com/TheFixerDevelopment/SkyblockPE/tree/Pocketmine-ONLY)

 * GenisysPro - Tested and working.
+(Using this branch)

-* Tesseract - Not tested.
-You can test it yourself and tell us if it works or not.
+* Tesseract - Tested and working (Using this branch)

-* ClearSky - Not tested.
-You can test it yourself and tell us if it works or not.
+* ClearSky - Tested and working (Using this branch)

 ## COMPATIBLE MCPE VERSIONS FOR THIS PLUGIN: